abdurmasood/Irregular-Heartbeat-Detection-using-ML/README.md

 ## Setting up the Project
 Before the project can be run, the MIT-BIH dataset needs to be downloaded so that the program scripts can access them.
 The pointers to the MIT-BIH dataset header files are available in this repository which can be downloaded using [**Git Large File Storage**](https://git-lfs.github.com/).

-Git-LFS can be easily installed using the command `git lfs install`, and the header files can be downloaded using the command `git lfs fetch`.
+Git-LFS can be easily installed using the command `git lfs install`, and the lfs linked files can be downloaded using the command `git lfs fetch`.

 ## Directory Structure
 ```